MustafaHashmani/Freecodecamp-Python-Projects/README.md

    - Solved the famous Tower of Hanoi problem using recursion.
 8. Merge Sort
    -Implemented The Merge Sort Algorithm which is a sorting algorithm based on the divide and conquer principle using recursion.
+9. Sudoku Solver
+   - learnt how to use classes and objects to build a Sudoku grid and solve a Sudoku puzzle.